MARCH NEWSLETTER

 110th anniversary of the formation of the NZ Division (1 Mar 1916) in Armentieres and the Battle of the Somme

-110th anniversary loss of NZ Engineer Tunneling Company operations on the Western Front
+110th anniversary loss of NZ Engineer Tunnelling Company operations on the Western Front

 110th anniversary of the ANZAC Mounted Rifle Brigade in action (Battle of Romani – 3 Aug 1916) with the ANZAC Mounted Division in the Sinai-Palestine Campaign